I began my private practice in 2010 in New York City. Since relocating to Sweden, I offer psychoanalytic treatment remotely online.

 My areas of expertise are psychoanalysis and psychodynamic psychotherapy, addressing anxiety, depression, and trauma, as well as exploring repetitive patterns, dreams, fantasies, creativity, gender, sexuality, identity, and body.

 I am fortunate to have had a wide range of experiences working in a variety of treatment modalities and clinical settings – including private practice, university student counseling, outpatient mental health, biofeedback, and hospital settings – with persons suffering from depression, anxiety, eating disorders, sexual abuse, domestic violence, self-harm, dementia, grief, and loss, as well as transitioning into new careers, navigating life changes, interpersonal relationships, and acclimating to new cultures.
 I’ve also worked with people suffering from chronic medical conditions, including HIV, autoimmune disorders, chronic pain, renal failure, and traumatic brain injury.

-Psychological symptoms are not simply external problems to be overcome but rather messages speaking to unconscious wishes and conflicts.
-The best way to approach them is with a non-judgemental stance, remaining conscientious and to not over-pathologize the human experience.
-Pay attention to your dreams and fantasies, listen to your body.
-Understanding the root of symptoms can decrease anxiety while increasing drive and creativity.
-Gaining insight into relationship patterns fosters the ability to break unuseful cycles and create healthier ways of living and interacting with others in romatic and professional relationships.
+Psychological symptoms are not simply external problems to be overcome.
+Rather, they are messages speaking to unconscious conflicts, wishes, and desires.
+The best way to approach them is with a non-judgmental stance, remaining conscientious to not over-pathologize the human experience, paying attention to dreams and fantasies, and listening to the body.
+Understanding the roots of symptoms can decrease anxiety and inertia, and increase drive and creativity.
+Gaining insight into relationship patterns fosters the ability to break cycles and create healthier ways of living and interacting with others in romantic and professional relationships.